-Enabling Code Manager connects your master to your Git repository.
+Enable Code Manager to connect your primary server to your Git repository.

-r10k_remote: This is the location of your control repository, as accessed by SSH.
-Enter a string that is a valid SSH URL for your Git control repository.
-For example: "git@<YOUR.GIT.SERVER.COM>:puppet/control.git".Note: Some Git providers, such as Bitbucket, might have additional requirements for enabling SSH access.
+r10k_remote- Enter a string that is a valid SSH URL for your Git control repository.
+For example: "git@<YOUR.GIT.SERVER.COM>:puppet/control.git".Note: Some Git providers, such as Bitbucket, may have additional requirements for enabling SSH access.
 See your provider's documentation for information.

-r10k_private_key: Enter a string specifying the path to the SSH private key that permits the user to access your Git repositories.
+"/etc/puppetlabs/puppetserver/ssh/id-control_repo.rsa".
+This is the path to the private key that permits the

-If you run Puppet for your master and all compilers at the same time, such as with Run Puppet in the console, you might see errors like this your compilers' logs:
+If you run Puppet for your primary server and all compilers at the same time, such as with Run Puppet in the console, the following errors might display in your compilers' logs: